-A few days ago, I wrote an article on best Hollywood films based on the post-apocalyptic theme.
-If you have the read the article, you must have wondered that many films were missing from the list.
-However, there was a reason and quite a good one for that matter that I omitted many films from post-apocalyptic movies list.
+A few days ago, I wrote an article on the best Hollywood films based on the post-apocalyptic theme.
+If you have read the article, you must have wondered why many films were missing from the list.
+However, there was a reason, and quite a good one for that matter that I omitted many films from the post-apocalyptic movies list.

-Well, movies are based on genre and this genre actually, gives us the rough idea of the theme and concept of a particular film.
-Over the time, post-apocalyptic films, a sub-genre of science fiction, have seen a tremendous amount of development.
-The basic idea that started by making a film based on the survival of humanity after an apocalypse got evolved in the process developing a new genre called dystopian.
+Well, movies are based on genre, and this genre actually, gives us a rough idea of the theme and concept of a particular film.
+Over time, post-apocalyptic films, a subgenre of science fiction, have seen a tremendous amount of development.
+The basic idea that started by making a film based on the survival of humanity after an apocalypse evolved in the process of developing a new genre called dystopian.

 Although the concept of both post-apocalyptic and dystopian films is the same as both are set after an apocalyptic run on Earth, the central theme is often distinct from one another.
-While the post-apocalyptic films convey the story of survival post-apocalypse, the dystopian films tell us about a whole new regressive society or community that was a result after the apocalypse.
-In the dystopian culture, the humanity has already survived but lived under a repressive dystopia.
+While post-apocalyptic films convey the story of survival post-apocalyptic, dystopian films tell us about a whole new regressive society or community that was a result of the apocalypse.
+In the dystopian culture, humanity has already survived but lived under a repressive dystopia.

 So, without wasting any time, let’s check out some of the best dystopian films from Hollywood over the years.